-Victoria is currently the Sports Science/Sports Medicine Manager and Team Physiotherapist at Equestrian Australia.
-She was the Team Physio and Medical Manager for the Australian Equestrian Team for the 2012 London Olympic Games and 2012 Paralympic Games and the 2010 and 2014 World Equestrian Games (Kentucky, USA/Normandy, and France) and is currently working with the Olympic and Paralympic Equestrian Teams in their preparation for Rio 2016.
+Victoria Kahn was the Sports Science/Sports Medicine Manager and Team Physiotherapist at Equestrian Australia from 2010 until 2016.
+She was the Team Physio and Medical Manager for the Australian Equestrian Team for the 2012 London Olympic Games and 2012 Paralympic Games and the 2010 and 2014 World Equestrian Games (Kentucky, USA/Normandy, and France) and the 2016 Rio Olympic and Paralympic Games.

-Prior to her role in equestrian, Victoria worked in Australian Rules Football (Professional and amateur levels) and cricket (Victorian Premier League) and enjoys working with athletes of all ages and levels.
+Victoria Kahn worked in Australian Rules Football (Professional and amateur levels) and cricket (Victorian Premier League) and enjoys working with athletes of all ages and levels.

 Her clinical interests are management of groin and hip joint pathology, shin pain, exercise and post-operative rehabilitation, developing load monitoring and recovery strategies and working with athletes with disabilities.
 She utilises dry needling, Clinical Pilates, real time ultrasound and muscle dynamometry in her practice.
 Vic is also a tutor on the Masters of Sports Physiotherapy program at Latrobe University.